makma/fingerprintjs.com/content/blog/how-browser-fingerprint-spoofing-works.md

 ## Creating a Fingerprint

 We’ve seen the different ways a browser can be fingerprinted, as well as the various methods to prevent accurate fingerprinting.
-If your site relies on fingerprinting to help prevent fraud or deliver optimized content to users, then it can be difficult to plan for every scenario.
+If your site relies on fingerprinting to help prevent fraud or deliver optimized content to users, it can be difficult to plan for every scenario.

-In these cases, FingerprintJS Pro offers a superior method of anonymous visitor identification that analyzes browser fingerprinting signals, cookies, visit history, and geolocation data and uses machine learning to create a unique visitorID for every website visitor.
+FingerprintJS Pro offers a superior method of anonymous visitor identification that uses browser fingerprinting in conjunction with cookies, visit history, and geolocation data to create a unique and highly stable visitorID.
 Built by a dedicated browser fingerprinting research team, the library is easy-to-install, [highly accurate](https://dev.fingerprintjs.com/docs/understanding-our-995-accuracy) and effective in stopping fraud and spam.

 The following tutorial uses the CDN option, but the library can  also be installed by running `npm install @fingerprintjs/fingerprintjs-pro` and running `import FingerprintJS from '@fingerprintjs/fingerprintjs-pro'`.